LEImDL/PythonValidGen/README.md

 ## JSON files format

-### Document's format
+### Documents format
-There are three types of accepted document's scheme.
+There are three types of accepted documents scheme:

-An array of fields, each containing two values, "name" and "value".
+- An array of fields, each containing two values - "name" and "value".

 ````json
 {
   "document": [